builderband/pm/README.md

 ### Agendas
 We track the agenda for these calls in the Issues tab of this repository, under the "agenda" label (link).
 To add an item to a meeting schedule, please open an issue in this repository that mentions the topic you want to discuss and links any relevant materials (Hackathon bounties, prototypes, etc.).
 You can see an example here.

-Anyone is welcome to add an item to the agenda as long as it follows these guidelines:
+Any Builderband member is welcome to add an item to the agenda as long as it follows these guidelines:
 - The topic is hands-on.
 - The topic involves the Gitcoin ecosystem at a low level -- this means projects that don't concern Gitcoin hackathons and DAO directly are generally not allowed as topics.
 - The topic should not be philosophical.
 The Builderband meetings should not decide contentious philosophical issues that the community should decide.
 There are exceptions to this, but generally, these topics distract from more productive technical discussion.